andymay154/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ## Getting Started

 You will need to access a PSQL database in order to run the tournament.sql file and prepare the database.
+From the PSQL commant promptou are located in the directory containing the tournament sql and tournament.py files, then input `\i tournament.sql`.
+This will create the necessary database and views.

-The tournament.py file is written in Python 2.7, so you may first need to install that.
+You can then call the functions available within the tournament.py python file, which is written in Python version 2.7.

 ## Usage